Bachelor degree and admission to Master Vitality & Ageing

-During this educational line, the students will develop their communication skills (written and spoken) in academic, scientific and professional contexts.
+During this educational line, the students will focus on improving their communication skills.

-Students will become acquainted with different components of scientific writing, such as planning, outlining, creating clear structure, being concise and building a strong argument.
-During peer feedback sessions students will consolidate the theorised strategies.
+The course will also enable them to express their ideas effectively in various formal and informal written genres from email to master’s thesis.
+Students will receive training in the principles of writing scientific English.
+They will read and discuss the strengths and the weaknesses of several scientific papers.
+Students will become acquainted with different forms of scientific writing, such as planning, making an outline, creating a clear structure, being concise and building a strong argument.
+During peer feedback sessions students will consolidate the theorized strategies.

 Participating in a debate

 In addition, the students will focus on interpersonal communication, especially: